Palindrome: Historical development

-An 11th-century palindrome with the same square property is the Hebrew palindrome, פרשנו רעבתן שבדבש נתבער ונשרף perashnu: ra`avtan shebad'vash nitba`er venisraf 'We explained the glutton who is in the honey was burned and incinerated', credited to Abraham ibn Ezra in 1924, and referring to the halachic question as to whether a fly landing in honey makes the honey treif (non-kosher).
+A 12th-century palindrome with the same square property is the Hebrew palindrome, פרשנו רעבתן שבדבש נתבער ונשרף perashnu: ra`avtan shebad'vash nitba`er venisraf 'We explained the glutton who is in the honey was burned and incinerated', credited in 1924 to the medieval Jewish philosopher Abraham ibn Ezra, and referring to the halachic question as to whether a fly landing in honey makes the honey treif (non-kosher).

 The palindromic Latin riddle "In girum imus nocte et consumimur igni" 'we go in a circle at night and are consumed by fire' describes the behavior of moths.
 It is likely that this palindrome is from medieval rather than ancient times.
 The second word, borrowed from Greek, should properly be spelled gyrum.

 In English, there are many palindrome words such as eye, madam, and deified, but English writers generally cited Latin and Greek palindromic sentences in the early 19th century; though John Taylor had coined one in 1614: "Lewd did I live, & evil I did dwel" (with the ampersand being something of a "fudge").
-This is generally considered the first English-language palindrome sentence and was long-reputed, notably by the grammarian James "Hermes" Harris, to be the only one, despite many efforts to find others.
+This is generally considered the first English-language palindrome sentence and was long reputed, notably by the grammarian James "Hermes" Harris, to be the only one, despite many efforts to find others.
 (Taylor had also composed two other, "rather indifferent", palindromic lines of poetry: "Deer Madam, Reed", "Deem if I meed".)
 Then in 1848, a certain "J.T.R." coined "Able was I ere I saw Elba", which became famous after it was (implausibly) attributed to Napoleon (alluding to his exile on Elba).
-Other well-known English palindromes are: "A man, a plan, a canal – Panama" (1948), "Madam, I'm Adam" (1861), and "Never odd or even".
+Other well-known English palindromes are: "A man, a plan, a canal – Panama" (1948), "Madam, I'm Adam" (1861), and "Never odd or even" (1930).

 Types

 Characters, words, or lines

 The most familiar palindromes in English are character-unit palindromes, where the characters read the same backward as forward.
 Examples are civic, radar, level, rotor, kayak, madam, and refer.
-The longest common ones are rotator, deified, racecar and reviver; longer examples such as redivider, kinnikinnik and tattarrattat are orders of magnitude rarer.
+The longest common ones are rotator, deified, racecar, and reviver; longer examples such as redivider, kinnikinnik, and tattarrattat are orders of magnitude rarer.

 There are also word-unit palindromes in which the unit of reversal is the word ("Is it crazy how saying sentences backwards creates backwards sentences saying how crazy it is?").
 Word-unit palindromes were made popular in the recreational linguistics community by J. A. Lindon in the 1960s.
 Occasional examples in English were created in the 19th century.
 Several in French and Latin date to the Middle Ages.

 There are also line-unit palindromes, most often poems.
 These possess an initial set of lines which, precisely halfway through, is repeated in reverse order, without alteration to word order within each line, and in a way that the second half continues the "story" related in the first half in a way that makes sense, this last being key.